-Anne Enright is an Irish writer whose work has appeared in The Irish Times, The New Yorker, The Paris Review, and The Guardian, among other publications.
-She has published three short story collections, including, most recently, Yesterday’s Weather (2009), the nonfiction memoir Making Babies: Stumbling into Motherhood (2004), and more than half a dozen novels, including, most recently, Actress (2020).
-(March 2020)
+Anne Enright is a Professor of Creative Writing at University College Dublin.
+Her short stories have appeared in The New Yorker, The Paris Review, and Granta, among other publications.
+She has published more than half a dozen novels, including, most recently, Actress.
+(July 2020)

 The New York Review is publishing dispatches from around the world documenting the coronavirus outbreak.
 Read the full series, and listen to writers reading their contributions, at nybooks.com/pandemic. —The Editors OAKLAND, CALIFORNIA, March 17—By Thursday afternoon, downtown San Francisco, already void of tourists, had turned ghostlier still.